devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

 * It also acts same as a replication controller, but it is internal functionality of another controller(DEPLOYMENT)

 ## Deployment:
-* It is a controller used to deploy the new version of your code, with th help of providing version numbers.
+* It is a controller used to deploy the new version of your code, with the help of providing version numbers.

 ## Jobs and Cronjobs :
 * Jobs are used to call the script/command in the containers.